faizanvahevaria/chrisamow.github.io/_posts/2016-11-14-misc-tools.md

 tilda - dropdown console, using it because the version of guake I can get working doesnt support multiple desktops well and building it from github is problematic because of anaconda interactions and the python-vte dependency

+chrome: adblockplus, vimium
+h264ify (request youtube in h264 instead of webm which doesn't have hw accel)

 # pip stuff